Mental Load: The raging in my head

 This mental strain is often overlooked, but plays a crucial role in the mental well-being of mothers.
 Couples therapists, mental health professionals and relationship experts should pay more attention to this often overlooked aspect of housework, the authors of the study conclude.

-The fact that there is now a name for this mental load makes it easier to talk about.
-The term mental load was coined by French illustrator Emma in 2017 with her comic about the everyday lives of mothers.
-In her first book, Emma uses simple line drawings to reflect on women's everyday situations and mental stress.
+In her first book, Emma uses simple line drawings to reflect on the everyday situations and mental stresses faced by women.
 She deals with topics such as maternity leave and asks: Is this really a "vacation"?
 The feminist hit a nerve with her drawings.
 Her comics went viral on Facebook, and the term "mental load" has since been attributed primarily to mothers under constant stress(Emma magazine on Facebook).

 Source: https://english.emmaclit.com/2019/01/